Scroll Top

 2024–26

 We are pleased to have been commissioned to refurbish and renew the famous organ of Gloucester Cathedral.
-Work will commence in 2024, to be completed in time for the Three Choirs Festival at Gloucester in 2026.
+Work commenced in 2024, to be completed in time for the Three Choirs Festival at Gloucester in 2026.

 The organ that Thomas Harris built for Gloucester Cathedral in 1666 has been rebuilt over and over again, each time reflecting different musical emphases.
 Sometimes these have reflected the changing musical needs of the cathedral, and sometimes wider trends in organ design.